1. Junk Files

-Almost every computer user stores duplicate photos, videos, music, documents and other types of files, which tend to occupy useless space on your disk.
+Almost every computer user stores duplicate photos, videos, music, documents, and other types of files, which tend to occupy useless space on your disk.
 Although it is difficult to believe that this problem is serious, after you find your duplicates, you will realize that the number of them can be surprisingly significant.
-Of course, this may be not relevant for those who have a new operating system, hard drive, or computer.
-However, if you have used your Mac for a year or more, most likely you have a sizeable number of duplicate files and folders.
+Of course, this may not be relevant for those who have a new operating system, hard drive, or computer.
+However, if you have used your Mac for a year or more, most likely, you have a sizeable number of duplicate files and folders.
 Removal of these files will free up more space on your disk.

 - Potential duplicates

 If you use MacCleaner Pro, click Open Duplicate Finder to scan your hard drive for duplicate files.
 Then preview duplicates → select unneeded copies → click to Remove them.
 If you want to find duplicates manually, read our previous article “Two ways to find and remove duplicates on Mac.”

 3. Largest Files

 Have you ever wondered which files and folders take up the most space on your disk?
 The answer could amaze you.
 We know all the weighty folders, documents, music, movies, and installed programs on our Mac.
 However, if you check your disk usage, you may discover many large and old files that you had forgotten about, and you didn’t even realize they took up so much disk volume.
 So, if you suffer from a lack of free space and want to remove some files, getting a convenient visualization of disk usage would help you complete the file cleanup quickly and efficiently.
 You can run it from the Funter’s window.

 Click Large & Old files from the Funter window to view the details about the biggest and long unused files on your Mac’s HD: